-(f) Players shall not attach anything to the heel or toe of the shoe other than a toe plate.
+(f) No player shall attach anything to the heel or toe of the shoe other than a toe plate.

-(g) Players must wear athletic shoes, rubber cleats, or spikes while playing.
+(g) Shoes with metal spikes or cleats are not permitted.
+Players must wear athletic shoes or rubber or plastic cleats while playing.